DataDog/documentation/content/en/monitors/service_level_objectives/monitor.md

 If you change any of these conditions to something other than their defaults, the overall status for a monitor-based SLO using one Synthetic test could appear to be better than the aggregated statuses of the Synthetic test's individual groups.

-For more information on Synthetic test alerting conditions, see the Synthetic Monitoring [documentation][4].
+For more information on Synthetic test alerting conditions, see [Synthetic Monitoring][4].

 ### Impact of manual and automatic monitor updates